lrasata/todo-list-app/README.md

 - [x] ~~User can assign a category to a task - only the ones it created~~
 - [x] ~~Category of task is displayed and highlighted with its colour~~
 - [x] ~~User can update a category of a task~~
-- [ ] User should choose colour from a palette selection
+- [x] ~~User should choose colour from a palette selection~~
 - [ ] User is able to filter per category
+- [ ] Category management + replace Navigation with AppBar to be able to add more menu item
 - [ ] Fix slight flickering on All tasks page --> use createApi() from RTK query to optimise number of calls
 - [ ] Fix issue toastify notification appears twice